-Bankruptcy for giants: major banks which underestimated the risks and left the market
+Bankruptcy for giants: major banks that underestimated the risks and left the market

 PaySpace Magazine offers you a chance to see the list of big banks and financial institutions that went out of business for a variety of reasons.

 23 February 1995 the auditors of Barings Bank in the UK noticed some kind of malfeasance.
 So, the auditors decided to keep digging – unauthorized trading along with several other inconsistencies were revealed.
 As a result, the losses of the financial institution exceeded twice its working capital.
 Three days later, on 26 February 1995, this bank after nearly 233 years of history went bankrupt.